Feb 17, 2025

 • ensure that the user has provided an authentic document

-• reduction of human error
+• reduce human error

 • simplify the onboarding process.